frost-testzone/flashing_instructions/README.md

 # Flashing different kernel:

-## If you want to flash different kernel in VoltageOS, you can follow these steps:
+## If you want to flash different kernel in VoltageOS, you can follow these steps (for Android 16):

-- Download vendor_boot.img from [HERE](https://sourceforge.net/projects/voltage-os/files/veux/voltage-4.0.1-veux-20241207-1002-OFFICIAL-vendor_boot.img/download)
+- Download vendor_boot.img from [HERE](https://sourceforge.net/projects/voltage-os-veux-peux/files/kernel-flash/voltage-5.0-kernel-flash-vendor_boot.img/download)

 - Reboot to fastboot - Hold Volume down button + Power button until fastboot logo appears